-“Though this cognitive bias can be positive it if helps to build self-esteem, when you inaccurately recall your ex’s behavior as overwhelming positive, it can result in distorted recollections of the relationship.
+“Though this cognitive bias can be positive it if helps to build self-esteem when you inaccurately recall your ex’s behavior as overwhelmingly positive, it can result in distorted recollections of the relationship.
 These biased memories tend to become more positive over time, as you likely don’t recall the end of the relationship and focus on the neutral and positive elements as time passes.”

 Our brains respond the same way to brief, whirlwind relationships, like summer flings or vacation romances, where we are more likely “to idealize the unknown,” says O’Reilly:

 “When you first meet a new love interest, you tend to subconsciously fill in the gaps with details that reflect your personal desires.
 You make positive, perfection-based assumptions because you want to like them…”

 The problem is that no one is perfect, and “the more you learn about them, the less you’ll idealize them.”
 With a fling, you don’t have enough time to see that side.

 Clinical psychotherapist Kevon Owen offers another reason as to why we often glorify past relationships.
 We simply want to right our wrongs.

 “Finding things that are lost, getting the win, fixing what was broken.
 The one who got away can be a very distracting spot in the direction our life is heading because they can be all those things,” he says.

 In an ideal world, he explains, we’d learn and grow to move past these perceived errors, “but the chance to do it with the person who got away may be gone, and that can be very difficult to reconcile.
 The one who got away can symbolize failure in many areas.”

 This is when holding on to the past can start to negatively impact our present.
 Owen says framing someone as the one that got away can lead to self-esteem issues, as well as sabotaging current and future relationships.
 After all, who can compete with a romanticized ideal?